14 Outdoor Easter Decorations That Celebrate Spring's Beauty

 Colorful Egg Ornaments

 Every passerby, including a wayfaring rabbit, stops to admire this weeping cherry tree.
-With bright marbleized eggs suspended on yellow ribbons and a ring of golden pot marigolds around the base, it sets the stage for a lively egg hunt or a leisurely spring brunch.
+With bright marbleized eggs suspended on yellow ribbons and a ring of golden pot marigolds around the base, it sets the stage for a lively egg hunt or a leisurely spring brunch among your quarantine pod.
 To make your own ornaments, thread a large embroidery needle with seam-binding ribbon, and draw it through a blown egg.
 Knot at both ends of the egg, leaving a shorter, notched length of ribbon at the wide end.

 Honeycomb Easter Eggs